prabago/refarch-caseinc-app/docs/icp/README.md

   externalPort: 6100
   internalPort: 6100
 ```
-The type `ClusterIP` for the service expose it on a cluster internal IP network.
+The type `ClusterIP` for the service exposes it on a cluster internal IP network.
 It is reachable only from within the cluster.
 The routing is managed by the kube-proxy component in each worker nodes using Iptables.
 The network may look like the schema below:
 ![](k8s-vlan.png)
 ClusterIP addresses are set by the master node when the services are created.